Donders-Institute/data-streamer/streamer-agent/streamer-agent-opm-1.0/README.md

 ![Streamer dataflow for OPM raw data](opm_dataflow.svg)

-The agent listens on a local socket file `/var/run/streamer-agent-opm.sock` and takes each line of the data sent to the socket file as a FieldLine raw data file to be streamed.
+The agent is a long-standing process run as a systemd daemon defined by [this unit file](debian/streamer-agent-opm.service).
+It listens on a local socket file `/var/run/streamer-agent-opm.sock` and takes each line of the data sent to the socket as a new FieldLine raw data file.

 The agent then uploads the raw data file to the [streamer-ftp server](/streamer-ftp) using the `sftp` protocol.
 After that, it triggers [the streamer service](/streamer/lib/modalityOPM.js) to distribute the uploaded file to the corresponding project storage and the data repository collection.